-In their native Japan, there are plenty of natural controls to keep them in check.
+Often in their native habitat, there are natural controls to keep populations in check (the might food chain).
 Here in North America, there are just a few known insect parasites and predators to attack them.
 There are some mentions online of attempts to introduce predators to control them.
 This always makes me nervous as plans to outsmart nature can be the start of the next invasive species problem.
 We also know they are temporarily paralyzed after contact with a zonal geranium solution, so this may offer some sort of future remedy.

 The damage Japanese beetles do is not the same each year.
 If the main mating and egg-laying months are too dry, populations decrease the following year, as larvae dry up in the soil.
 A rainy summer means they’ll get us back the following year.